Why Managing All Chronic Conditions is Critical to Your Heart

 CHRONIC KIDNEY DISEASE: People with chronic kidney disease often live with low-grade inflammation, making them more vulnerable to heart disease.
 Protect your heart and kidneys by monitoring your kidney disease closely with your Landmark team.

-CHRONIC OBSTRUCTIVE PULMONARY DISEASE (COPD) and EMPHZEMA: often caused by smoking, put you in a high-risk group for developing heart disease.
+CHRONIC OBSTRUCTIVE PULMONARY DISEASE (COPD) and EMPHYSEMA: often caused by smoking, put you in a high-risk group for developing heart disease.
 “The heart pumps blood to and from the lungs to pick up oxygen.
 When the lungs are injured with COPD, it is difficult to put oxygen in the blood,” explains Dr. Stark.
 “To make sure enough oxygen gets around the body, the heart has to pump twice as much blood, straining the heart while also depriving it of oxygen.”
 It’s important to keep in regular conversations with your doctor to manage your COPD.

 RHEUMATOID ARTHRITIS: causes inflammation and increases your chances of hardened and blocked arteries and premature heart disease, according to the Centers for Disease Control.
 Work with your Landmark team to carefully manage your RA symptoms and treatment plan.